 A brief introduction to CRISPR genome editing technology, uses, and ethics from Jennifer Doudna and IGI experts

-We can edit our DNA, but let’s do it wisely.
-In her TED Talk, IGI founder Jennifer Doudna gives a great introduction to how the CRISPR-Cas9 system lets scientists rewrite DNA sequences in any cell.
+With CRISPR, we can edit DNA, but let’s do it wisely.
+In her first TED Talk, IGI founder Jennifer Doudna gives a great introduction to how the CRISPR-Cas9 system lets scientists rewrite DNA sequences in any cell.
 She explains that this revolutionary genetic engineering tool has granted a monumental opportunity to cure genetic disease and simultaneously forces us to grapple with difficult moral dilemmas.

 DNA is the instruction manual for life on Earth.
 It encodes the fundamental properties of an organism — how it lives, grows, and reproduces.
 Changing a DNA sequence in a living cell is known as genome editing or gene editing.
 For a long time, this was either impossible or extremely challenging.

 The discovery of CRISPR genome editing has made this process much easier.
 In 2012, research by IGI founder Jennifer Doudna, Emmanuelle Charpentier, and their teams developed a method of repurposing a bacterial immune system called CRISPR — an acronym that stands for Clustered Regularly Interspaced Short Palindromic Repeats — to make breaks in DNA at precise locations, using a CRISPR-associated enzyme (the Cas9 protein) like molecular scissors to cut DNA.
 Scientists can now edit the genome of living organisms by adding new fragments of DNA for the cell to use as a template when it repairs the break in the DNA.
 In this way, scientists can replace a disease-causing mutation with a healthy sequence or make other modifications to the genome.